ros-maritime/community/README.md

 * Localization
   * Description: Packages to localize maritime vehicles.
-  * Motive: Underwater vehicles have a lot of differences regarding the sensors they can use for localizing themselves.
+  * Motive: Underwater and surface vehicles have a lot of differences regarding the sensors they can use for localizing themselves.
 GPS does not work underwater, as well as lidars or electromagnetic waves for long distances...
 But acoustic waves work pretty well, so underwater localization rely more on sensors like DVL and Sonar, that uses acoustic waves to measure distance and velocity.
   * Repositories:
     * **[Proposal]**: Multilateration of acoustic beacons
   * References: